Incentives to Invite Others to Form Larger Coalitions: From Forest to DAG

 \subsection{Permission Structure with Mixed Approach}

-Note that there is no existed approach of permission structure can handle the case in Example~\ref{example:dag}.
-Hence to generalize the result in a tree to DAG, we first propose the permission structure with mixed approach.
+Note that there is no existing approach of permission structure that can handle the case in Example~\ref{example:dag}.
+Gilles et al.~\cite{gilles1992games,gilles1999cooperative} considered the cases where each player has to get permissions either from all or at least one of her superiors.
+Here we consider a more general case where each player can get permission from a partial subset of her superiors.
+Hence, we propose the permission structure with mixed approach.